from all nations

 He is passionate about sharing Jesus with students, seeing them come to know Him themselves and grow more like Him.

 Yosry Ghobry works amongst the Arab community and has given 35 years working as an evangelist among Arabic-speaking people in London.

 He counts it a great privilege to have these opportunities to share the good news of the gospel with those who cannot have a copy of the Bible or hear the message of the gospel in their own country.

-Insight is a Christian Schools Work Trust that has been working in local schools in Kingston Upon Thames since 1988.
+Insight is a Christian Schools Work Trust that has been working in local schools in Kingston Upon Thames since 1988 and now Richmond.
 The team serves local schools through presenting Christianity in a number of different forums.

 Hywel Ling-Davies is expanding the ministry of Insight into the borough of Richmond through assemblies in schools.
 They are involved regularly in assemblies for pupils of all ages throughout the primary range.
 These are a lot of fun and can be a great tool to challenge the children about questions relating to faith and give a Christian perspective on issues.